Skip to content

 ros2 launch openarmx_lerobot camera_publisher.launch.py \

-cam_left_serial:=218622270388 cam_left_type:=D405 \
+cam_left_serial:=左手序列号 cam_left_type:=D405 \

-cam_right_serial:=218622274446 cam_right_type:=D405 \
+cam_right_serial:=右手序列号 cam_right_type:=D405 \

-cam_head_serial:=335522070220 cam_head_type:=D435
+cam_head_serial:=头部序列号 cam_head_type:=D435

-5. Terminal 5: start LeRobot recording
+Terminal 5: Start LeRobot collection

 lerobot-env